nilsboy/dotvim/README.md

 - vars can not include a # like functions - so not using this for functions ether
 - functions must not contain "-" and other characters - so using the script filename directly is not always possible
 - functions must start with a upper case letter - so using this for vars too
+- commands must start with an uppercase letter.
+Rest can be uppercase letters, lowercase letters or digits.
-- TODO: commands / autocmds?
+- TODO: autocmds?

 ### Result

-- prefix own files with my_ - this distinguishes own configs and vars from the plugins vars
+- prefix own files with my_ - this distinguishes own configs from the plugins vars
 - plugin config file names: my_{{plugin_name}}_config.vim
 - own plugin file names: my_{{plugin_name}}.vim
 - only one my_-prefix for own plugin configs
+- use "My"-prefix and camelcase for all identifiers

+#### Deprecated
 - replace "-" in script names with "_" for vars etc
 - function names: Scriptfile_name_functionName (= global)
 - var names: g:Scriptfile_name_varName (= global)
+- commands: My{{Scriptfile_name}}CommandName
+- forece my prefix in snippets even if file has none (jet)?
 - TODO: normalize plugin config file names to exclude vim and '-' etc?

 ## TODO